skip to Main Content

 Limitations and Issues

-Also, some attorneys discourage passing assets through accounts like these for the simple reason that people sometimes forget about the accounts, and their existence can confuse an individual’s estate plan.
+Also, some attorneys discourage passing assets through accounts like these because people sometimes forget about the accounts, and their existence can confuse an individual’s estate plan.
 For example, the will may say that everything should be distributed equally to the account owner’s three children, but the POD or TOD account passes assets to only one child, creating unequal shares among the children.
 If avoiding probate is the goal, it may be better to put all assets into one revocable trust that clearly states who should get what.
 But these potential problems are much less of an issue if the estate is a simple one – for example, one surviving parent with only one child.

 At McClelland Law Firm, we believe that limiting our practice areas provides the greatest value to our clients.
 To us, value means providing exceptional service and efficient processes for each of our practice areas.